flumeapp/help.flumeapp.com/views/feed.md

 # Feed

-The Feed view is your "Home", and displays your timeline.
+The Feed tab is your "Home", and displays your timeline.
 Depending on your [Design Preferences](/preferences/design.md), the layout can differ in multiple ways.

 Your Feed is limited to the last 200 items.
 You can use [Search](/views/search.md) or the [Go to User…](/misc/keyboard-shortcuts.md) shortcut to quickly jump to a specific [Profile](/views/profile.md) and view older posts.